jvanasco/facebook_utils/README.md

-Make sure your endpoints are whitelisted on the Facebook console
+Make sure your endpoints are allowlisted on the Facebook console

 integrate into your handlers: